modulus100/spring-boot-camel-kafka-it-test-poc/README.md

 # spring-boot-camel-kafka-it-test-poc
 Super minimalistic example of how apache kamel kafka module can be tested with Spring Boot and embedded kafka
+Tested with Java 11 and Java 16

 ### Test
 ```